DocShadrach/AudioProjectSanitizer/README.md

 WARNING: Always keep a copy of your original files, in case you later regret any changes that this program may make.

 This program is used to sort the audio files in a mixing project before importing the files into the DAW.
-It includes 4 main functions:
+It includes 5 main functions:
 1) If your project files contain temporary Pro Tools files (those that start with a dot), it can delete them.
 2) Scans all files to see if they are mono or stereo and renames them to identify them as such.
 It also recognises when a stereo file is actually a fake stereo (same information on both channels) and classifies them as 'dualmono' and not 'stereo'.
 3) It gives the possibility of converting "dualmono" files into mono without any quality loss.
 This allows you to work with smaller files.
+4) Search for files that could be L and R, show in a window what it have found and ask if you want to put them together in a single stereo file.
-4) You can reorder the files by listing them according to the position we choose, and you can catalog them within different categories:
+5) You can reorder the files by listing them according to the position we choose, and you can catalog them within different categories:
 "01- DRUMS", "02- PERCUSSION", "03- BASS", "04- GUITARS", "05- KEYS, SYNTHS, FX, ETC", "06- VOCALS"

 - The executable file works only on Windows.
 If you use another operating system, you could directly run the main.py file by installing Python on your computer or compile that file to make the program work on your operating system.